hjstoff/nodesetexpr-expand/README.md

 developing and maintaining (a) tool(s) for producing, from such expressions, the explicit enumeration of all set members.
-More specifically, nodeset expression _expanding_ pertains to the parsing of nodeset expressions, and to the subsequent production of each of the node names denoted by an expression, as a set of distinct individual character strings - one for each set member - to be stored in some appropriate "container type" that, at least during production, guartantees uniqueness of each element.
+More specifically, nodeset expression _expanding_ pertains to the parsing of nodeset expressions, and to the subsequent production of each of the nodenames denoted by an expression, as a set of distinct individual character strings - viz. one for each set member - to be stored in some appropriate "container type" that, at least during production, guartantees uniqueness of each element.

 A nodeset expression _language_ is simply the language in which nodeset expressions are formulated.
 But a nodeset expression language is a _formal_ language: it has